Muosvr/cryptozombie/Solidity_web3js_notes.md

 [Create your own crypto-currency by ETHEREUM](https://www.ethereum.org/token)

-# Interacting with your web app front end using web3js
+# Interacting with contract from web app using web3js
 In order for your web app front end to talk to and interact with the Ethereum blockchain, we need to use a web3js from Ethereum.

 Installation optioins